Nick: Just let me finish this email right quick, I’m sending some information for next week’s podcast to our potential guest.

 Dave: Exactly.
 The sad thing is, he probably could have been a stiff, botchy mess like Ahmed and gotten over like crazy.
 But, as one of our commenters (I think it was “JT” Kasin, who’s an active professional wrestler with NYWC) put it, his work was so light that it killed his chance of getting over.
 Looked like Tarzan, fought like Jane, as they say.

 Nick: Also, if he had ounce the charisma of AHMED JOHNSON, he would have been okay.
-When your most memorable promo is you a fight with a t-shirt, that’s not good.
+When your most memorable promo you fighting with a t-shirt, that’s not good.

 Dave: You’re absolutely right.
 Rewatching the Narcissist debut, the Lex Express vignettes, and his reappearance at the first Nitro, I was struck by how awful he was at using his face, which I really think hurt his chance to make a connection with people.
 He had one facial expression, which was a combination of (1) smugness and (2) having just smelled a fart.